scriptmaster/myth/README.md

 Ownership
 --
 Another reason is ownership.
 Flutter and Angular are owned by Google.
 See how ryandahl has created a name for himself for both node.js and deno?
-Gradle and other plugins are owned by third-party.
-This repo is owned by the me and any future contributors.
+Gradle and other plugins are owned by hans and 500+ contributors.
+This repo is owned by me and any future contributors.
 If you contribute to this development, and your pull requests are merged, your name will be added here.
 Contributors welcome.

 ### License: Proprietary.
 Owned by me and future contributors only.